 The Local Authority Designated Officer (LADO) has the responsibility to help safeguard children in accordance with the statutory guidance set out in Chapter 2: Organisational responsibilities of Working Together to Safeguard Children 2018.The LADO has management and oversight of cases where an allegation or concern is made against an individual working with children.
 The role of the LADO is described in

 Chapter 7 of the London Child Protection Procedures.

 The LADO produces an Annual Report.
-You can access the latest one here.
+You can access the 2017-2018 report here.